isidore/MobProgrammingBook/manuscript/Notes.md

 How to move from your 1st mob to your hundreth or making this a full day thing Why - basic answers

+Testers asking about spliting the roles of driver and notetaker

 ToDo
 --> Ru's comments
 --> Going past your first mob